A proposal is a written offer to solve a technical problem

 of introduction and abstract.
 It isn’t exactly a combination,

-however, in the way that H2 and O make water; it is
+however, in the way that H2 and O make water; it is rather

-a knife.
 It’s still easy to identify both parts.

 There are really two kinds of introductory summaries.